dbohdan/python-script-runner/README.md

 ## Requirements

-POSIX shell to run.
+- POSIX shell
+- At least one supported runner
-Python 3.10 or later for testing.
+- Python &ge; 3.10 for testing

 ## Installation

-Copy the `python-script-runner` script to a directory in your `PATH`, like `~/.local/bin` or `/usr/local/bin`.
+Copy the script to a directory in your `PATH`, like `~/.local/bin/` or `/usr/local/bin/`.

 ```sh
 curl -o ~/.local/bin/python-script-runner https://raw.githubusercontent.com/dbohdan/python-script-runner/master/python-script-runner